 Bali’s a complex place to visit; the story of the island goes way deeper than most tourists realise.
 I’m still researching and reading about the intricate (and at some points devastating) history of this unique island, but I’ll report back with all my findings when I finally feel like I’ve got a grasp of it.

-The long and short is that a lot of Bali’s businesses are foreign-owned and don’t really benefit locals.
+The long and short is that a huge rise in tourism has not only caused some people to not want to return to the island, but a lot of Bali’s businesses are foreign-owned and don’t really benefit locals.
 These Bali budget tips bear this in mind, and I always encourage tourists to Bali (or anywhere) to stay in local properties, eat at family run restaurants and use local products.
 This is one way that sustainable travel and budget travel mix together, and I generally find one of the best Bali budget tips to be: act local.

 All prices are in Indonesian Rupiah.
 10,000 rupiah = 0.75 USD, 0.95 AUD, 0.56 GBP or 0.63 EUR (all approximate and may change).